Churupampa

 Jelle's Notes

-In my early days of Shokunin, I was looking for a chocolate-oriented flavor profile that would work well in horeca.
-I actually didn’t want it to be a Brazilian coffee, and at the time, there also weren’t any Brazilian farms I could build interesting, innovative projects with at scale.
-So when I found this one, from a modern farm that welcomed plantation visits and even had a social media presence, it immediately caught my attention.
+In my early days as Shokunin, I was looking for a chocolate-oriented coffee that would work well in cafes.
+I didn’t want a Brazilian, and at the time, there weren’t any Brazilian farms I could build something meaningful with at scale anyway.
+So I was looking elsewhere.

-Fun fact: this was one of the first coffees I ever sold, and it became the model for all the coffee photos on my website.
-If you look closely, you can see that this product page features a real photo and not a photoshopped image.
+One small thing: this was one of the first coffees I ever sold, and it became the reference point for all the product photos on the website.
+If you look closely at this page, you’ll notice it’s one of the few with a real photograph of the pack rather than a photoshopped image.

 Price Breakdown (/kg)